-Despite the ultra-dry conditions, I decided to head back to Girraween National Park in September to spend three nights hiking and exploring some of the western parts of the Park.
+Despite the ultra-dry conditions, I decided to head back to Girraween National Park in September to spend three nights hiking and exploring some of the eastern parts of the Park.
 Water was easy to find as long as I stayed near Paling Yard Creek or one of the swamps, and it tasted fine after filtering.
 Daytime temperatures were in the low 20s C, so hiking in the middle of the day was a little warm, but the nights were still chilly and only a little above freezing.

 I spent the first night at South Bald Rock bush camping area - there are no facilities there, just a flat, grassy area at the base of South Bald Rock where you can comfortably pitch a tent.
 Just after dark I was startled when my head-torch picked up the reflections of two big eyes a short way up the rock face - the animal took off when I stood up and made a noise, and a few minutes later I spotted the eyes peering back at me from further away through the trees before they disappeared.
 The eyes were big but the animal seemed to be about cat-size - I'm pretty sure it was a quoll, and if so, it would be one of only two I've ever seen in the wild.

 Next morning before sunrise I hiked half an hour to a vantage point on the lower slopes of West Bald Rock that I'd discovered on a previous trip.
 It requires a steep but easy scramble up an exposed granite slab, which puts you above the eucalypt woodland and in clear view of Middle Rock around 300m away.
 I spent the next hour or more with my little Olympus camera and tripod framing scenes of Middle Rock and the surrounding woodland, watching the light slowly dawn over the landscape, listening to the forest birds gain their morning voices, and smelling the sweet scent of flowering wattles in crisp, morning air.